A student may use an advisor of their choice for any meeting, interview, hearing, or other part of a process under our Sexual Misconduct Policy.

 You can contact her via email at email@example.com

 Maggie Powers (they/them/their) - Available as an advisor for Reporting Parties

-Maggie is a third-year law student at Lewis & Clark, interested in public interest law and criminal justice reform.
+Maggie is a recent graduate of Lewis & Clark, interested in public interest law and criminal justice reform.
 They have previously clerked at Disability Rights Oregon and East Bay Community Law Center.
 Community lawyering and trauma-informed care are practices that guide their work.
 Maggie received a Bachelor of Arts in Women’s and Gender Studies from Saint Mary’s College of California.
 During undergrad, they volunteered at the Center of Women & Gender Equity and worked at the Intercultural Center.
 Outside of law school, Maggie enjoys hiking and backpacking in the great outdoors, eating vegan foods, and reading science fiction novels.

 You can contact them via email at firstname.lastname@example.org or phone at (c) 559-903-4877

 Marissa Roldan (she/her/hers) - Available as an advisor for Reporting Parties or Respondents

 Marissa is a recent graduate of Lewis & Clark Law School, serving as an advisor.
 She received a BA in Political Science from University of California Los Angeles.
 She is originally from Southern California and identifies as Hispanic.
 Marissa has been working as a Court Certified Intern at Grimm Law Group, a criminal defense firm, in Washington since May 2020.
 She has more specifically worked with clients being charged of simple and gross misdemeanors ranging from DUIs to Assault.
 She also has experience working in family law, particularly advocating on behalf of Oregon Department of Justice-Child Advocacy.
 She looks forward to helping students through this process and maintaining a just and equitable trauma-sensitive environment.

 You can contact her via email at email@example.com